 Day 2 – Hawaii Volcanoes National Park

-You’ll spend a very full day today exploring Hawaii Volcanoes National Park.
-We spent two days exploring Volcanoes National Park, but I’ll just give you the most impressive parts since I know you’re trying to cram in the best things to do with just 5 days on the Big Island!
+You’ll spend a very full day today exploring Hawaii Volcanoes National Park – it’s the most unique aspect of your 5 day Big Island itinerary.
+We spent two days exploring Volcanoes National Park, but I’ll just give you the most impressive parts since I know you’re trying to cram in the best things to do with just a 5 day trip to Hawaii!

 How much does Hawaii Volcanoes National Park cost?
 Admission is $30 per car and valid for a full week – so if you don’t see everything you want to, you can always head back first thing in the morning on day 3.
 The best way to save on admission to Volcanoes National Park and all of America’s other gems is by purchasing an America The Beautiful National Parks annual pass.
 We’ve had it three years in a row and always get our money’s worth.